onap/demo/README.md

  - The "heat" directory: contains the following three directories:

- 	- ONAP: contains the HEAT template for the installation of the ONAP platform.
-The template onap_rackspace.yaml and the environment file onap_rackspace.env work in Rackspace, while the template onap_openstack.yaml and the environment file onap_openstack.env work in vanilla OpenStack.
+ 	- ONAP: contains the HEAT files for the installation of the ONAP platform.
+It includes the template onap_openstack.yaml and the environment file onap_openstack.env for vanilla OpenStack.

  	- vFW: contains the HEAT template for the instantiation of the vFirewall VNF (base_vfw.yaml) and the environment file (base_vfw.env)